Excellence in Publishing Award

 The goal of the "Excellence in Publishing Awards" is to recognize the best in Catholic publishing

-In addition, the "Resource of the Year" is selected from among the first-place winners in the above categories.
+In addition, the "Resource of the Year" is selected from among the first-place winners in the above categories by a separate judging panel.

 How Many Books: Please send three (3) copies of each title that you are submitting.